jhesso/jhesso/README.md

 - 👋 Hi, I’m @jhesso
-- 👀 I’m interested in all kinds of development and technologies
+- 👀 I’m interested in all kinds of technologies
-- 🌱 I’m currently learning C at Hive Helsinki
+- 🌱 I’m currently learning Software development at Hive Helsinki
 - 📫 You can reach me at jhesso@student.hive.fi | [LinkedIn](https://www.linkedin.com/in/juho-hesso-a75993171/)

 <!---